 Well, you don’t need to look much further than us at Homeward Legal!
-We’re competitively priced, offer fixed fees, and have the endorsement of over 300 excellent reviews on TrustPilot.
+We’re competitively priced, offer fixed fees and have the endorsement of more than 300 excellent reviews on TrustPilot.

 - How long your mortgage lender takes to respond to queries and approve the transaction.

 - If the other party returns their documents/carries out their duties in a timely fashion.
 Unfortunately, sometimes delays caused by the seller/buyer cannot be avoided.

 - Whether you return any necessary paperwork on time, or delay matters yourself.
 You can read up how to speed up your end of the conveyancing here.